Bagleg/ChatGPT-PowerPoint-Generator/README.md

     *Please note that all fields are strings.*
+4. You may need to edit line 23 in Presentation.java if you are experiencing errors, as your file structure may be different.
-4. If everything is formatted correctly, you should have a working powerpoint.
+5. If everything is formatted correctly, you should have a working powerpoint.